 Full time students can complete Rady's MSBA program in as little as 11 months but can also extend to 17 months.
-Students enrolled in the Flex Weekend program can complete the degree in between 12 and 24 months depending on their schedule.
+Students enrolled in the Flex Weekend program can complete the degree in 17 months.

 In the Rady School MSBA program you will learn to: